“You have given me many troubles and bad times, but you will give me life again.

 - God takes the full blame for our pain and sorrow.
 He doesn’t shift the blame, or deny His presence in our sufferings.
 Sometimes you need to adjust your theology.

 - Jesus has fully shared our sorrow.
 All that you are feeling right now, He feels.
 If you feel you are at a minus 10, then He does as well.
 As you suffer, He is your shadow.

 - Nothing is ever wasted.
 We really shouldn’t treat these moments of sorrow as a waste.
 Have you ever wondered at Jesus’ ‘economy’ after the 5000 were fed?
 He assigns value to the leftovers.
 The disciples pick up their baskets and collect everything up again.
 Nothing will go to waste.

 - This pain, this sorrow is the “intensive crash course” in becoming a person of mercy.
 You now will always walk with a limp.
 At times the scars will be quite visible to those who can really see.
 This will become forever a healed wound (but a wound nevertheless.)
 It helps to seek out others who have walked this same path.
 I don’t think I will ever fully trust a person who doesn’t walk with a limp.

-- You will need (but maybe not accept,) the transformation of your suffering into glory.
+- You will need (but maybe not accept) the transformation of your suffering into glory.
 This will take some time, and it almost feels like your not progressing at all.
-I encourage you to re-think the above points.
-The Holy Spirit is working, perhaps behind the scenes.
+I encourage you to re-think each of these simple points.
+The Holy Spirit maybe working, perhaps behind the scenes.